0kron/kronEnviroment/README.md

 # kronEnviroment
 Repository to save all the configuration settings I have made in Fedora 35, and what to do after a clean installation.

-## Alacritty
+### Most of the folders will include a gide or a reference link to help with the process.

-Config folder of Alacritty themes, fonts and oppacity.
+- **Alacritty:** Config folder of Alacritty themes, fonts and oppacity.

-## Gnome
-Folder with themes, references and links of reference.
+- **Gnome:** Folder with themes, references and links of reference.

-## bspwm
-Folder with the current config files including **bspwmrc** and **sxhkdrc**.
+- **bspwm:** Folder with the current config files including **bspwmrc** and **sxhkdrc**.

-## Polybar
-Folder with the current config of polybar and its launcher.sh.
+- **polybar:** Folder with the current config of polybar and its launcher.sh.

-## Firefox and chrome folder
-Current minimal customization of Firefox and a list of extensions added and recommended.
+- **Firefox and chrome folder:** Current minimal customization of Firefox and a list of extensions added and recommended.

-## Specitify
-Customization of Spotify and how to leve it as preffered.
+- **Specitify:** Customization of Spotify and how to leve it as preffered.

-## Better Discord
-Fabourite Discord themes and useful resources.
+- **Better Discord:** Favorite Discord themes and useful resources.

-## Rofi
-Configuration to integrate Rofi and its utilities to **bspwm**.
+- **Rofi:** Configuration to integrate Rofi and its utilities to **bspwm**.

-## Synth-shell
-Make the terminal look beautiful and customize the command pronmpt.
+- **Synth-shell:** Make the terminal look beautiful and customize the command pronmpt.

-## Fonts
-Save favorite fonts and make them part of the library.
+- **Fonts:** Save favorite fonts and make them part of the library.

-## Terminal - .bshrc
-Useful aliases and customed Welcome!
+- **Terminal - .bshrc:** Useful aliases and customed Welcome!

-## neofetch
-Customized neofetch with self-made ascii drawing for Fedora.
+- **neofetch:** Customized neofetch with self-made ascii drawing for Fedora.

-## Visual Studio Code
-settings.json to use personal font and better performance within bspwm.
+- **Visual Studio Code:** settings.json to use personal font and better performance within bspwm.

+**Note:** This repository will get uploaded every once in a while to make it easier to fit in the necessities or to update the customization.